RocketDerp/April14_2025/Art/ScreenPlay/When_You_Are/Fashion_Clothes_Cosmetics.md

 When I worked for Paul Allen Group in Bellevue Washington / NFL team owner / NBA team owner... there was the business card / job identity mask / brand / identity in Seattle.

+Even when it is a non-famous person, go to strip clubs and study how men behave.
+Look at the men around you and how they react to cosmetics / clothing / mask of the women working their hardest to draw attention and earn money.
+The effort in cosmetics.
+Study the post-Woodstock liberation 1970's acts / 1980's / 1990's / before the Internet could do images and live video easily.
+(1971 was a post-woodstock year to study in USA https://www.usatoday.com/story/news/factcheck/2020/10/28/fact-check-9-things-women-couldnt-do-1971-mostly-right/3677101001/ )

 &nbsp;

 Lecture I.1.2 - The Individual in Oriental Mythology